Finding the Right Community for Your Small Business

 Problems were solved faster

-Community over competition isn’t just a nice idea, it’s a practical, proven growth strategy.
+Community over competition in small business life isn’t just a nice idea; it’s a practical, proven growth strategy.

-Free vs Paid Communities: How to Choose the Right One
+Free vs Paid Business Communities: How to Choose the Right One

 The difference between free and paid communities